chillinturt/JoJoSteelBallCrusaders/README.md

 - Latency-aware design
 - Synchronization of transient and persistent state
 - Security-minded design (preventing client-side authority exploits)
+- Highlight: many major **VFX do not exist on the server.** The server simply tells all clients to render them, thus saving the server's processing power.

 These concepts directly translate to **large-scale distributed systems** like those used in satellite communications and real-time networked services.